Enigmatis/polaris-typeorm/README.md

 #### CommonModel

-This class represents the base entity of our repository, which means that all of our db entities that we are going to create should extend and inherit inherit all of the `CommonModel` properties.
+This class represents the base entity that all of your polaris entities should inherit from.
 It provides default fields for your entity :

 -   createdBy(_string - Optional_) - this field indicates who created the entity.
--   creationTime - this field indicates when does the entity created.
+-   creationTime - when was the entity created.
 -   lastUpdateBy(_string - Optional_) - this field indicates who last updated the entity.
--   lastUpdateTime - this field indicates when does the entity last updated.
+-   lastUpdateTime - when was the entity last updated.
--   dataVersion - every repository entity is a versioned entity and contains a version related to their data - a dataVersion.
+-   dataVersion - every common model is a versioned entity and contains a version related to their data - a dataVersion.
 -   realityId - this field indicates what is the reality of the entity.
 -   deleted - this field indicates whether the entity is "soft deleted".